quarka-org/docs.quarka.org/docs/user-manual/2-screens-and-operations/03-realtime.md

 ## Accessing This Screen
 1. Log in to your WordPress admin panel
 2. Navigate to the left sidebar menu
-3. Click on "QA Assistant"
+3. Click on "QA Assistants"
 4. Select "Realtime" from the submenu

 ## Screen Layout